freaktechnik/Crowd-Dashboard/README.md

 }
 ```

-Additionally, if the page provides an JSONP API to request it's status, you can set the _hasStatusAPI_ property to true.
+Additionally, if the page provides a JSONP API to request it's status, you can set the _hasStatusAPI_ property to true.
 You most likely will have to define a _pageAPI_ object, the one shown in the example holds the default values, where page.host represents the host of the URL set in the page object.
 ```js
 "pageAPI":{
     "url":"https://status.page.host/api/status.json",